All Products

 Cloud Firewall Subscription (Premium, Enterprise, and Ultimate Editions)

-Cloud Firewall Pay-as-you-go
+Cloud Firewall Pay-As-You-Go

 Number of firewall instances

 Depends on the number of purchased instances and bandwidth.
-For more information about the number of instances and bandwidth provided by different editions, see Subscription 2.0.
+For information about the number of instances and bandwidth provided by different editions, see Subscription 2.0.
 If the quota is insufficient, you can upgrade the specifications.
 For more information, see View the protection status of assets.

-Billing is based on the actual number of firewall instances and the total traffic processed.
+You are charged based on the actual number of firewall instances and the total traffic processed.

 Protected Internet Traffic